Here are the first two chapters of Vevin Song. Enjoy!

 'Quarter to eight.'

-'What time did you arrive?'
+'And what time did you arrive?'

 'Eight thirty.'